Tymo93/wolfchatter/README.md

 docker compose up
 ```

-Server will run on http://localhost:3000 unless .env is changed
+App will run on http://localhost:3000 unless .env is changed